CtrTemp/Ray_Tracing_On_The_Way/README.md

 ## Gallery

+#### 2023/02/07

+Finally, the program can correctlly sample the light soure instead of randomly scatter rays into the world space.
+Here's some problems that I've met.

+Firstly, I turn to test simpler sphere geometry rather than confused "complex" bunnny object.
+And I got that(wrong pixel is still marked with color green)

+Debugged with GDB, I've found that when the radiance value is too small, converting it from float to int(32 bit signed) may got wrong result: it turn to be the minimum value of 32 bit int, -2147483648 that is.
+After I've solved this, I got this pic as follow:

+A Little bit noisy.
+More spp always works.

+Wait, what's going on?!
+It supposed to be much more lighter in the conner of those spheres, however, it becomes dimmer!
+After checking the code, I've found tha I've fogot to initialize the **RussianRoulette** value, cause **L_indir** use it as a divisor, it always gets a "Nan" value.
+After fix this bug, I got the follow pic:

+512*512 20spp using 8.9seconds

+Comparing with Whitted styled rendering result.

+512*512 100spp using 26.6seconds(same rendering quality)

+512*512 100spp using 26.6seconds(same light source power) In this pic, we can see that Whitted styled ray tracing result is WRONG!
+It cannot present the true light transform law.
+What is correct?
+Rendering Equation of course.

 #### 2023/02/06

 I tried directly sampling from light source instead of scattering light all randomly.
 However, currently the render result is not correct.
 The incorrect shading point is marked with green color.
 I thought the wrong result may caused by too less "spp" but it turn worse when I add more rays cast into single pixel.